Juana de Vega

-Juana de Vega (1805-1872), was a Spanish writer, liberal activist and courtier.
-She was the Camarera mayor de Palacio to the queen of Spain, Isabella II of Spain in 1841–1843.
+Juana María de la Vega, countess de Espoz y Mina (1805-1872), was a Spanish writer, liberal activist and courtier.
+She was the Aya de los Infantes and Camarera mayor de Palacio to the queen of Spain, Isabella II of Spain in 1841–1843.

 She was married to Francisco Espoz y Mina and known for her memoirs, novels and liberal activism.
+Her memoirs, Memorias de la condesa de Espoz y Mina, describe the life at the court of Isabella II during her minority.